 - carbon dioxide emission from the production of electricity and heat amounted to 0.6 million tonnes.

 In recent years, we have worked hard to reduce nitrogen oxide emissions.
 Development work on this has been underway in all of our combined heat and power production plants.
 An example of this is development of boiler control.
 With the technology supplier Valmet, we have developed control technology for the boiler of the power plant so that we can control the combustion process more efficiently.
 This minimises the generation of nitrogen oxides.

-In 2020, our emissions to the air decreased from the previous year.
-In 2020 our
+In 2021, our emissions to the air amounted to:

 - sulphur dioxide emissions amounted to 0.5 tonnes